 Foreign currency risk is defined as the risk that changes in exchange rates will adversely affect the fair value of an investment.
 The Fund has no formal investment policy regarding foreign currency risk.
-The Fund's exposure to foreign currency risk at September 30, 2019 and 2018 is as follows:
+The Fund has no exposure to foreign currency risk at September 30, 2020 and 2019.